jaimini145/map101website-bd65c/src/pages/posts/the-ride-in-the-woods.md

 ---
 title: Finance
-subtitle: 'Financial planning is important '
+subtitle: Financial planning is important in our organisation
 excerpt: >-
   In every company, financial planning is a vital activity.
 It is the mechanism by which financial resources are prepared, coordinated, managed and monitored